intersystems/TrakCare-Innovation-ToolKit/README.md

 setp 4: put the port you have in the URL in the port field , in above example it's 57772

-setp 5: put the IRIS user name and password you used in step 1 , this a must so HMF authrize teh call and send a response
+setp 5: put the IRIS user name and password you used in step 1 , this a must so HMF accpt the web service call and send a response

 Sample HMF Configuration \